-5.1.6 Exterior Walls and Finishing

-- (a) Quality and Durability of Materials: - (i) Materials should be used in a rational and robust way.
+- 5.1.5 Balconies and Decks - (a) Balconies and decks should be designed as integral parts of the building massing and façade composition - (b) Projecting balconies and decks including over projecting porches should generally not be located on the front façade.
+Small balconies projecting up to 0.6 m may be acceptable. - 5.1.6 Exterior Walls and Finishing - (a) Quality and Durability of Materials - (i) Materials should be used in a rational and robust way.
 They should be designed and detailed to express quality and ensure durability.
 A list of materials can be found under Additional Guidelines for Traditional Style Buildings and Additional Guidelines for Contemporary Style Buildings. - (ii) Materials used should be appropriate to the scale and design of building elements.
 For example, large and heavy roof tiles should not be used on a roof with angles and elements that are too complicated and small in scale for the large size of the tiles. - (iii) Materials should be used in a way that is true to their nature.
-For example, stone facing should be used as a foundation element, and as the base of columns, but should not be used as a facing on upper levels with no clear means of support below. - (iv) Exterior wall cladding materials should be limited in number, and changes in cladding should relate to the building design, such as to express the base or foundation of the building. - (v) In general, the same materials should be used in consistent proportions on all facades and not just on the street face.
+For example, stone facing should be used as a foundation element, and as the base of columns, but should not be used as a facing on upper levels with no clear means of support below. - (iv) Exterior wall cladding materials should be limited in number.
+Changes in cladding should relate to the building design, such as to express the base or foundation of the building. - (v) In general, the same materials should be used in consistent proportions on all facades and not just on the street face.
 Materials should carry around corners and terminate at logical points to avoid appearing as a thin veneer or 'false front'. - (vi) All sides of a building that extend forward of an adjacent building must be designed and detailed in a manner appropriate to a visible location. - (vii) Large blank walls, including interior sidewalls, should be avoided whenever possible.
 Window openings, detailing, materials, colour, wall articulation and landscaping should be used to enliven them and reduce their scale.